tiloc/faiadashu/doc/overview.md

 * `QuestionnaireStepperPage`: A side-ways, wizard-style filler

 Both of these flavors will take over the entire screen and bring their own Scaffold.
 An embeddable filler is contained in `QuestionnaireFiller`.
-This will return a list of Widgets than can be used for arbitrary UI designs.
+This will return a list of Widgets - one for each question - that can be used for arbitrary UI designs.

 #### Integration points
 The main integration point is the `ResourceProvider` which is being used by the library to obtain